ironhouzi/vim-stim/README.md

-vim-sim
+vim-stim
 =======

-Sim - Star Improved
+StIm - Star Improved

 ## Usage

-* Sim aims to improve the built in star-command with two adjustments:
+* StIm aims to improve the built in star-command with two adjustments:

     1. Don't jump to the next match on the initial issuing of a star-command.